PhysiCell-Tools/python-loader/man/docstring/mcds.get_cell_df_at.md

-            keep: set of strings; default is an empty set set of column labels to be kept in the dataframe. set values=1 to be sure that all variables are kept. don't worry: essential columns like ID, coordinates, time and runtime (wall time) will always be kept.
+            keep: set of strings; default is an empty set set of column labels to be kept in the dataframe. set values=1 to be sure that all variables are kept. don't worry: essential columns like ID, coordinates and time will always be kept.

-            collapse: boole; default True
-                should all mcds time steps from the time series be collapsed into one pandas dataframe object, or a list of dataframe objects for each time step?

 ```

 ## output:
 ```
-            df_conc or ldf_conc: pandas dataframe or list of dataframe dataframe stores all substrate concentrations in each voxel.
+            df_voxel: pandas dataframe
+                x, y, z voxel filtered cell dataframe.

 ```

 ## description:
 ```
-            function returns for the whole time series in one or many dataframes with concentration values for all chemical species in all voxels. additionally, this dataframe lists voxel and mesh center coordinates.
+            function returns the cell dataframe for the voxel specified with the x, y, z position coordinate.

 ```